 Medicare Advantage and Hearing Services

-Many Medicare Advantage plans cover hearing coverage, and the MA companies would have to ensure their hearing coverage is as good as the hearing coverage benefits provided from Original Medicare.
+Many Medicare Advantage plans cover hearing coverage, and the MA companies must ensure that their hearing coverage is as good as the hearing coverage benefits that Original Medicare provides.

 How Adding Hearing Coverage affects Medicare Beneficiaries

 Build Back Better would ensure hearing coverage for all Medicare beneficiaries.
-Many beneficiaries go without treatment because they do not have hearing insurance.
+Many beneficiaries go without treatment because they don’t have hearing insurance.
 Hearing aids can be costly, and this new addition could make it possible for all beneficiaries to receive hearing benefits and hearing aids.

 Claims and inflation influence Medicare costs increases.
-With an increase of benefits, especially those at a higher cost, Medicare beneficiaries could see higher premiums.
+With increased benefits, especially those at a higher cost, Medicare beneficiaries could see higher premiums.
 The estimated cost of this benefit is 36.7 Billion dollars over ten years.

 Part D Redesign Under the Build Back Better Plan